Spring Cleaning Your Contracts: The AI Prompts to Get You Started

 Prompt to use:

-"Do a full review of this contract and flag: any dates or deadlines that may have already passed or are approaching, any clauses that automatically renew or extend the agreement, any exclusivity provisions that limit who I can work with, and any obligations that are still active.
+"Do a full review of this contract and flag: any dates or deadlines that may have already passed or are approaching, any clauses that automatically renew or extend the agreement (or timeframes for terminating the relationship), any exclusivity provisions that limit who I can work with, and any obligations that are still active.
 Give me a timeline of key dates if possible.

 Here is the contract: [paste here]"

 AI is a starting point, not a finish line.
 It will not catch everything.
 It does not know your industry, your relationship with the other party, or what you actually intended when you signed.
-What it can do is help you understand what you're sitting on — and help you walk into a legal conversation already knowing what questions to ask.
+What it can do is help you understand what you're sitting on, and help you walk into a legal conversation better prepared to ask the important questions.

 If something comes up in your review that concerns you, that's exactly what it's supposed to do.
 Bring it to an attorney before it becomes a problem.